2018 marks the 24th Anniversary of this iconic event. Some more history about this event can be found at the end of this page.

 at the Gantry Rangers compound on Sellin Road, Mt Mee.
 The Half-marathon event starts at the Mt Mee Tennis Courts at the corner of Robinson

 and Settlement Roads, and finishes at the Rangers compound.
-Breakfast is provided for all competitors at the finish at 11:00 am.
+Breakfast is provided for all competitors at the finish from 11:00 am.

 The events are: